 Data theft is on the rise

 But tax pros can take other steps to increase security without being cyber experts themselves.
 The first is never opening a link or attachment from a suspicious email.
-The most common phishing scams pretend to be messages from the IRS.
-Remember that the agency never contacts tax professionals via email for information over returns, refunds, passwords or other sensitive data.
+The most common phishing scams pretending to be messages from the IRS.
+Remember that the agency never contacts tax professionals via email for information about returns, refunds, passwords, or other sensitive data.

 Internal security steps for tax pros

 In addition to warding off phishing scams, tax preparers should review in-house protocols.
 This includes:

 - Installing anti-virus and anti-malware security software on all devices

 - Using strong and unique passwords of eight or more mixed characters

 - Encrypt all sensitive files and emails and use password protections

 - Back up sensitive data on a safe and secure external hard drive not permanently connected to the network